rancavil/tornado-rest/README.md

 PyRestful
 ---------

 pyRestful is an API to develop restful services with Tornado Web Server.

-We made changes from the last version to improve it and make it more easy.
+Changes were made from the last version to improve the API.

-Last version works with Python 2 and 3+.
+Last version works with Python 2, 3.5 and 3.7.

 Installation
 ------------

-You must have installed python version 2.7, 3.5.
+Python version 2.7, 3.5+ are required.

 **Note:** We recommend using Python 3.5+.